lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 - `colorFormat`: The color format to be used when rendering in this pipeline.
 - `modulesInfo`: The list of shader modules.
-- `useBlend`: When tr the pipeline will be configured to support alpha blending.
+- `useBlend`: When the pipeline will be configured to support alpha blending.
 - `vtxBuffDesc`: It will contain the vertex attribute description.

 The first thing we do is to create as many `PipelineShaderStageCreateInfo` structures as shader modules we have.
 For each of them we set the